 Distance education classes take place primarily on weekends and/or evenings, facilitating study for those already involved in full-time ministry or other vocations.
-Many courses are offered in a hybrid (online and face-toface) format.
-These hybrid courses utilize some prerecorded lectures but also meet in person, typically over one weekend.
+Many courses are offered in a hybrid (online and face-to-face) format.
+These hybrid courses utilize some pre-recorded lectures but also meet in person, typically over one weekend.

-Students can complete coursework toward the MBTS and MACS online in Chinese or Spanish and the entire MBTS and MACS online in English.
-Additionally, most of the seminary's other master's degrees are available online.
+Most of the seminary's master's degrees are available online.
 For more information, please visit dts.edu/academics.
 Additionally, the seminary offers students in vocational ministry the opportunity to complete a ministry residency (an internship local to the student with periodic intensives on the Dallas campus).

-The ability to complete a degree from a distance varies by program and location.
+The ability to complete a degree from a distance varies by program.
 Additional information on this and other matters related to the seminary's distance-education options is available from the Online and Distance Education office by phone at 800-DTS-WORD (800-387-9673), ext.
-5320; by email (distanceeducation@dts.edu); or by visiting dts.edu/locations.
+5030; by email (distanceeducation@dts.edu); or by visiting dts.edu/locations.